I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetsendreadsynchronously.md

 Your driver can specify this buffer space as a locally allocated buffer, as a WDFMEMORY handle, or as a memory descriptor list (MDL).
 You can use whichever method is most convenient.

-If necessary, the framework converts the buffer description to one that is correct for the I/O target's <a href="wdf.accessing_data_buffers_in_kmdf_drivers">method for accessing data buffers</a>.
+If necessary, the framework converts the buffer description to one that is correct for the I/O target's <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/accessing-data-buffers-in-wdf-drivers">method for accessing data buffers</a>.

 The following techniques to specify buffer space are available: